emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/intro.md

 Note that in the above command, you are using the account name twice.
 A simple translation into a sentence would be:

-> Please call the contract deployed to Axion account X. On that contract there's a method called `increment` that takes no additional arguments.
+> Please call the contract deployed to Fermi account X. On that contract there's a method called `increment` that takes no additional arguments.
 Oh, and we happen to be calling this contract using keys from account X, too.

-Contract methods can be called from other Axion accounts easily.
+Contract methods can be called from other Fermi accounts easily.
 Please see [the examples page](https://near.dev) for more information.